NiloferMubeen/Project3--BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 # Project3--BizCardX-Extracting-Business-Card-Data-with-OCR
 # PROJECT SUMMARY
-* Bizcard Extracting with OCR is an appliocation that allows users to upload an image of a business card and extract relevant information from it using easyOCR.
+* Bizcard Extracting with OCR is an application that allows users to upload an image of a business card and extract relevant information from it using easyOCR.
 *  The extracted information should then be displayed in the application's graphical user interface (GUI).
 *  The application allows the users to save, modify, and delete the card details stored in database.